+At 31 December 2023, goodwill of \$192.2 million was recognised on the Group's Consolidated Balance Sheet (2022: \$191.3 million).
 Goodwill is reviewed at least annually to assess whether there is objective evidence to indicate that the carrying amount of goodwill requires impairment at a CGU level.
 The impairment review is performed on a value-in-use basis which requires the estimation of future cash flows.
-Further details relating to the impairment review process are disclosed in Note 13 'Goodwill'.
+Further details relating to the impairment review process are disclosed in Note 3 'Material accounting policies' and Note 12 'Goodwill'.